saeedahamed007/saeedahamed007/README.md

-## I'm a Student, Father, Developer, and Teacher!!
+## I'm a Student, coder and gamer!!

 - 🌱 I’m currently learning about Datascience
 - 💬 Although I'm still a newbie, I am always happy to help with anything I know, ask me anything